aitorochotorena/calculation-and-optimization-drone-software/README.md

-# calculation-and-optimization-drone-software
-Drone calculation and optimization.Application used to find the optimum component's performance through the use of Pareto chart.
-Performance calculator. binder deploys a file
+# calculation and optimization drone software

+Selection of the optimal drone components from Pareto's chart.
+Mathematical optimization of drone's performance and characteristics.
+Optimization of the drone systems from decision trees